 The philosophy of naturopathic medicine is centered around honoring and working with the innate healing power of nature, the Vis Medicatrix Naturae.
-The objective of a system of medicine centered around the Vis is to remove obstacles and optimize the capacity for healing inherent in all living things.
-The role of the naturopathic doctor is to identify root causes of dis-ease, educate the patient, and use holistic approaches to support healing.
+The intention of a system of medicine centered around the Vis is to remove obstacles and optimize the capacity for healing inherent in all living things.
+The role of the naturopathic doctor is to identify root causes of illness and imbalance, provide education, and offer holistic options to support healing.

 Principles of naturopathic medicine

 - Healing power of nature

 - Identify and treat the cause

 Licensed naturopathic doctors are general practitioners specializing in natural medicine.
 Training is grounded in Western biomedical science, and integrates natural modalities including botanical medicine, nutrition and homeopathy.
 Naturopathic doctors specialize in evidence-based complementary and alternative medicine, bridging the worlds of conventional and holistic medicine with a scientific research.